Site Tools

 • microtronics workshop (15k nuyen)

 This totals 41.4k nuyen, which can be covered by doing all the newbie Neophyte Guild autoruns, plus “idle nuyen” while programming and deck building, making it perfectly reasonable for a decker to start the game without having spent chargen resources on a store-bought cyberdeck.
-This assumes we picked up a Mitsuhama Z4 computer and a cooker in chargen.
+This nuyen cost assumes we picked up a Mitsuhama Z4 computer and a cooker during chargen.
 We should probably buy the optical chips first so we can get the cooking started as we complete each program.

 NOTE: Making the cyberdeck components will require the workshop and cyberdeck parts, as well as cooked programs for those parts that require them.